scloud19/SECipedia/Linux/Linux Basics/Linux.md

+pwd - present working directory cat - Concatencates and displays files echo
+	Very helpful for finding expansions of shell globs (i.e., *) and variable $HOME, etc.

+	echo *
-pwd - present working directory cat - Concatencates and displays files echo man exit - Exits the shell or your current session clear
+		prints a list of files in the CWD man exit - Exits the shell or your current session clear